simonlongtester/simonlongtester.github.io/index.md

-#Simon Long - The Testing Advocate
+# Simon Long - The Testing Advocate

-##Tester -Test Coach -Test Leader -Test Advocate  <b>basically loves talking and doing all things testing!</b>
+## Tester -Test Coach -Test Leader -Test Advocate  basically loves talking and doing all things testing!

+### A bit about me

  Follow me on either
 * [Linkedin](https://www.linkedin.com/in/simonlongtester)